Glaucoma is a leading cause of blindness and vision impairment worldwide. In fact, about 80 million people worldwide are affected by the disease.

 Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.

-Q&A with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang
+Q&A with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang

 Q: Can glaucoma be cured?